don't let someone else say you can't - it is their limitations they see

 She then signed her songs to Warner Chappell Publishing UK, recording her first album ‘Falling Through A Cloud’, produced by David Kershanbaum (Tracy Chapman/Sheryl Crow), selling a modest 100,000 records worldwide and followed it up with her second album ‘All the Colors’ produced by Jeff Lorber in USA.

-She has travelled the world, navigating and living in London, Los Angeles, Milan and Sydney, before finally returning home 30 years later to her hometown, Wellington, NZ.
+She has travelled the world, navigating and living in London, Los Angeles, Milan and Sydney, before finally returning home to her hometown, Wellington, NZ.

-After a long hiatus from recording music, Sonny was lured back to her love of songwriting and in 2020 released two singles – Demons and No Means No – which touch on indie pop, electronica and hints of soul.
+After a long hiatus from recording music, Sonny has recently been lured back to her love of songwriting releasing two singles in 2020 – Demons and No Means No – which touch on indie pop, electronica and hints of soul.
 She is an artist drawing from a life of truly unique sensibilities both in and out of the vocal booth.
 Sonny is currently writing for other artists.